AurelienNioche/MAppServer/README.md

 * C# counts in seconds, but since Christ (what an idea)
 * Python counts in seconds and uses unix reference)

+## Unity as a library

+When cleaning the ressources, don't remove the string value for `game_view_content_description`

+    <string name="game_view_content_description">Game view</string>

+Also, for avoiding to have two icons, cutom manifest -> remove launcher

 ## TODO

-* Adapt server
+* Test Unity with Python server and fake Android
-* Adapt C sharp
-* Test comm with Python server
+* Test Unity with remote server but fake Android
-* Test comm with Android (offline mode)
+* Test Unity with "real" Android but offline mode
-* Test all together
+* Test Unity with "real" Android and "real" server

-* Not so optional: allow to skip login view
+* Put on Google Play

+* Check for responsiveness

-* Optional?: Notification when reward reached when app is not on focus
+* Optional?: Notification when reward reached when app is not on focus <-----
+* Optional?: Keep trace of timestamp for objective reached cashed out

+* Optional?: Check how to access properly the timezone on Android

+* Optional?: Check for last day if we can display the last reward

+* (Very?)
+Optional: Display to user when the reward has been reached (???)
+* (Very?)
+Optional: Add animation for text when cashing out
+* (Very?)
+Optional: Update server with objective reached only (before cashed out)
+* (Very?)
+Optional: Keep trace of androidIds
 * (Very) Optional: delete records on phone when sync with server
+* (Very?)
+Optional: Prevent cheating by tracking phoneId
+* (Very?)
+Optional: View a history of the rewards